-- Impacts may 'scaleout' if they spread from one individual or community to another, for example, as people pass evidence to colleagues or adopt a new research-based innovation. - Scaling-up happens when an impact reaches a higher institutional or governance level (e.g. from a delivery agency to a government department), or a wider spatial scale (e.g. widening the reach of an impact from a farm to catchment level).
+- Impacts may "scale-out" if impacts spread from a one individual or community to another, for example as people pass evidence to colleagues or adopt a new research-based innovation. - Scaling-up happens when an impact reaches a higher institutional or governance level (e.g. from a delivery agency to a Government department), or a wider spatial scale (e.g. widening the reach of an impact from a farm to catchment level)

 Evaluation methods need to be adapted to the type of scaling process through which reach occurs.
-For example, I recently assessed institutional scaling-out via a combination of quantitative Social Network Analysis of research findings as they were passed from person to person through policy and practice networks, combined with qualitative interviews to understand what was passed to whom, how and why.
+For example, I recently assessed institutional scaling out via a combination of quantitative Social Network Analysis of research findings as they were passed from person to person through policy and practice networks, combined with qualitative interviews to understand what was passed to whom, how and why.
 For another impact evaluation, I wanted to understand how my research was scaling up from local pilot projects to a national scheme, and so set up a registry that all new initiatives based on my research had to join, to track the impacts they achieved.
 For many impacts that scale up geographically, there will be third parties collecting data (e.g. public statistics) that can be used to infer reach.
 Sometimes you have to collect this data yourself.
-For example, I designed an impact evaluation for a colleague who wanted to be able to demonstrate that his research on the health benefits of organic food was influencing purchasing decisions across Europe, and we had to commission a large-scale survey of consumers in two countries before and after publication of his work to be able to infer cause and effect, before then being able to use European data that showed a spike in the consumption of organic products after the publication of his research.
-In Part 4, I have described how you can design an evaluation to find out how your work might be being used by policy-makers around the world.
+For example, I designed an impact evaluation for a colleague who wanted to be able to demonstrate that his research on the health benefits of organic food was influencing purchasing decisions across Europe, and we had to commission a large scale survey of consumers in two countries before and after publication of his work to be able to infer cause and effect, before then being able to use European data that showed a spike in the consumption of organic products after the publication of his research.